Security

 Town includes built-in security measures to protect your data and prevent misuse.
 These protections apply automatically.

-- Access to private data — Tools that can read sensitive information (emails, calendar)
+- Access to private data — Tools that can read sensitive information (emails, calendar, files)

 - Exposure to untrusted content — Triggers that receive external input (incoming emails)